ovh/cds/docs/content/hosting/repositories-manager/bitbucket.md

 This will display the public key, you will have to copy-paste it inside `Public Key` field on Bitbucket.

-### Create a CDS application in BitBucket
+### Create a CDS application in Bitbucket
 In Bitbucket go to *Administration Settings* / *Application Links*.
-Create a new Application with :
+Create a new Application with:

- - Name : **CDS**
+ - Name: **CDS**
- - Type : **Generic Application**
+ - Type: **Generic Application**
- - Application URL : *Your CDS URL*
+ - Application URL: *Your CDS URL*
- - Display URL : *Your CDS URL*
+ - Display URL: *Your CDS URL*

-On this application, you just have to set up *OAuth Incoming Authentication* :
+On this application, you just have to set up *OAuth Incoming Authentication*:

- - Consumer Key : **CDS** (you can change it in your configuration file)
+ - Consumer Key: **CDS** (you can change it in your configuration file)
- - Consumer Name : **CDS**
+ - Consumer Name: **CDS**
- - Public Key : *Your CDS RSA public key*
+ - Public Key: *Your CDS RSA public key*
- - Consumer Callback URL : None
+ - Consumer Callback URL: None
- - Allow 2-Legged OAuth : false
+ - Allow 2-Legged OAuth: false
- - Execute as : None
+ - Execute as: None
- - Allow user impersonation through 2-Legged OAuth : false
+ - Allow user impersonation through 2-Legged OAuth: false

 ### Complete CDS Configuration File